nikitahl/dashboard-shortcuts/README.md

 # Dashboard Shortcuts

+Add custom shortcut links to your admin bar for quick access to frequently used pages and tools.
+Create your own bookmarks and favorites for faster navigation.

+## Description

+Dashboard Shortcuts lets you create a personalized menu of links to any page in your dashboard: including posts, pages, settings, builders, theme dashboards, and more.

+You can also add links to external resources, even outside your dashboard.

-Dashboard Shortcuts provides a convenient way to access your frequently used links directly from the WordPress admin bar.
-Perfect for developers, site administrators, and content managers who need quick access to external tools, documentation, or other websites.
+Use it as your bookmarks or favorites list to quickly access your most-used tools, documentation, or external resources, all from the admin bar.

+Perfect for developers, site administrators, and content managers who want faster navigation to their frequently used pages.

 ## Features
 - **Custom Shortcut Links**: Add unlimited custom links with titles and URLs
-- **Admin Bar Integration**: Shortcuts appear under the WordPress admin bar
+- **Admin Bar Integration**: Your shortcuts appear under the admin bar for instant access
+- **Bookmark Any Page**: Add links to any dashboard page (posts, pages, settings, builders, themes) or any external website
 - **New Tab Option**: Choose whether links open in the same tab or a new tab
-- **Easy Management**: Simple settings interface to add, edit, and remove shortcuts
+- **Easy Management**: Simple settings interface to add, edit, remove and order your shortcuts
 - **Add current page**: Quickly add the current admin page as a shortcut with one click
 - **Toggle Visibility**: Enable or disable the shortcuts menu as needed

 ## Installation

 1. Download the plugin files
-2. Upload the `wp-dashboard-shortcuts` folder to `/wp-content/plugins/`
+2. Upload the `dashboard-shortcuts` folder to `/wp-content/plugins/`
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Navigate to **Settings > Dashboard Shortcuts** to configure your shortcuts